 Platypus 3 liter hydration bladder

 Durable, reliable, easy to drink from.

 I replaced the standard bite valve on my Platypus bladder with this one, which has a handy shutoff valve and cover both included.

 Convenient for adding extra water capacity as needed, and for use in camp or whenever a hydration bladder is unwieldy.

 Backpacking Stove With Piezo Ignition

-This little thing is the only traditional backpacking stove I have ever owned!
-It’s super cheap, light, and still going strong.
+This little thing was the first backpacking stove I ever owned, and it’s still going strong!
+It’s super cheap, light, and has been very durable.

 Esbit Stove and Fuel Tablets – ultralight

-Hard to cook a full meal with this setup, especially in cold weather or at high elevation.
-But if you just need to warm up some ramen or crave hot instant coffee in the morning, it’s a nice lightweight setup.
-The stove just barely fits with the Snow Peak Ti mug listed below, if the mug is balanced very carefully on the inner edges of the support structure.
+It’s hard to cook a full meal with this setup, especially in cold weather or at high elevation.
+But if you just need to warm up some ramen or make hot instant coffee on a short trip, it’s a nice lightweight setup.
+The stove just barely fits with the Snow Peak Ti mug listed below, so you don’t need to bring a dedicated pot.